Textualization/php-semantic-search/README.md

 # PHP Semantic Search Classes

 This classes contain interfaces for semantic search and implementations for them using [Ropherta](https://packagist.org/packages/textualization/ropherta) as embedder and [SQLite3 Vector Search](https://github.com/asg017/sqlite-vss/) as vector database.
-A keyword search using SQLite3 FTS4 and BM25 is also provided.
+A keyword search using [SQLite3 FTS4](https://www.sqlite.org/fts3.html) and [BM25](https://en.wikipedia.org/wiki/Okapi_BM25) is also provided.

+To populate the vector database, the `Ingester` class contains a recursive chunker similar to the one available in [LangChain](https://python.langchain.com/docs/modules/data_connection/document_transformers/text_splitters/recursive_text_splitter) but with some speed ups plus the ability to refer back to offsets in the source document.

 More advanced uses include using vector search as reranker and using [HyDE](https://arxiv.org/abs/2212.10496) to obtain symmetric embeddings.